Profiling Children for Advertising: Facebook’s Monetisation of Young People’s Personal Data

 This practice is a misuse of young people’s data, and not what young people want to happen.

 Profiling for commercial advertising purposes should be curbed by stronger data protection regulations for under 18-year-olds.
-Reset Australia is calling for the introduction of a data code for children and young people under 18-years-old, so that their data is only captured and processed in ways that are in their best interests.
+Reset Tech Australia is calling for the introduction of a data code for children and young people under 18-years-old, so that their data is only captured and processed in ways that are in their best interests.
 This would restrict profiling for purely commercial advertising.
 A similar data code has already been passed in the UK, and is on its way in Ireland.

 We think young Australians deserve the same, if not better, protections.